Dragon Ball Daima

 Dragon Ball Daima (ドラゴンボールDAIMA, Doragon Bōru Daima), stylized as Dragon Ball DAIMA, is a Japanese anime television series produced by Toei Animation.
-It is the sixth televised animated installment in the Dragon Ball media franchise, and the second and last to have been written by franchise creator Akira Toriyama, who died in March 2024.
-Featuring a storyline set between the events of Dragon Ball Z and Dragon Ball Super, the series aired on Fuji TV and its affiliates from October 2024 to February 2025.
+It is the sixth televised animated installment in the Dragon Ball media franchise, and the second and last to have a story directly conceived for it by franchise creator Akira Toriyama, who died shortly before its release in March 2024.
+Featuring a side story set after the events of the Majin Buu Saga from Dragon Ball Z but before its subsequent 10-year timeskip, the series aired in Japan on Fuji Television and its FNS affiliates from October 2024 to February 2025.

-Plot
+Summary

-One year after the defeat of Majin Buu and the death of Dabura in Dragon Ball Z, Gomah (ゴマー, Gomā), the new Supreme King of the Demon Realm, kidnaps Dende and uses the Dragon Balls of Earth to turn Son Goku and his friends into younger versions of themselves.
-Goku, Shin, Vegeta, Piccolo, and Bulma are aided by the demons Glorio (グロリオ, Gurorio) and Panzy (パンジ, Panji) as they journey through the three worlds of the Demon Realm to gather the native Dragon Balls, revert Gomah's wish, and save Dende.
+One year after the defeat of Majin Buu and the death of Dabura in Dragon Ball Z, Gomah (ゴマー, Gomā), the new Supreme King of the Demon Realm, kidnaps Dende and uses the Dragon Balls from Earth to turn Son Goku and his friends into younger versions of themselves so that they are no longer potential threats to his reign.
+Goku, Shin, Vegeta, Piccolo, and Bulma are aided by the demons Glorio (グロリオ, Gurorio) and Panzy (パンジ, Panji) and later by the elderly Namekian Neva (ネバ, Neba) as they journey through the three worlds of the Demon Realm to gather its native Dragon Balls, revert Gomah's wish, and rescue Dende.